superfly/docs/elixir/advanced-guides/connect-livebook-to-your-app.html.md

 * Re-shim to get the command: `asdf reshim elixir`
 * Verify you have the upgrade: `livebook --version`
 </aside>

+### ENV Values

+The `ERL_AFLAGS` settings is passed to the BEAM on startup.
+The `LIVEBOOK_DISTRIBUTION=name` setting configures Livebook to run with a fully qualified name and to be ready for clustering.

+The Livebook README page [documents the supported ENV values](https://github.com/livebook-dev/livebook#environment-variables).

 ## Running Livebook